ssfsx17/sky-islands/core.md

 - Supercedes Spear Wall I, II and III if you are linked with an ally who also has Spear Wall IV and is equipped with a reach weapon.
 You automatically attack enemies who move into both of the 5-foot squares to your front.
 Your Physical Evasion is increased by an amount equal to your Power Level against enemies in the two 5-foot squares to your front.

 ## Zone Tactics Group

+### Animal Speaker Aura

+#### Rating 1

+**Animal Speaker I**
+- All allied animals within a radius of 5 feet gain a bonus to Physical Evasion, Physical Armor, Magic Evasion, and Magic Armor, equal to 1/4th of your Animal Speaker Aura skill rating, for a minimum of 1 point gained..

+#### Rating 20

+**Animal Speaker II**
+- Supercedes and replaces Animal Speaker I. The radius is now 10 feet.
+The stat mod is now equal to 1/2 of your Animal Speaker Aura rating.

+#### Rating 40

+**Animal Speaker III**
+- Supercedes and replaces Animal Speaker I and II.
+The radius is now 15 feet.
+The stat mod is now equal to 3/4 of your Animal Speaker Aura rating.

+#### Rating 60

+**Animal Speaker IV**
+- Supercedes and replaces Animal Speaker I, II and III.
+The radius is now 20 feet.
+The stat mod is now equal to your Animal Speaker Aura rating.

+### Barrier Aura

+#### Rating 1

+**Barrier I**
+- Both yourself and all alies within a radius of 5 feet gain a bonus to Physical Evasion and Physical Armor, equal to 1/4th of your Barrier Aura skill rating, for a minimum of 1 point gained.

+#### Rating 20

+**Barrier II**
+- Supercedes and replaces Barrier I. The radius is now 10 feet.
+The stat gain is now equal to 1/2 of your Barrier Aura skill rating.

+#### Rating 40

+**Barrier III**
+- Supercedes and replaces Barrier I and II.
+The radius is now 15 feet.
+The stat gain is now equal to 3/4 of your Barrier Aura skill rating.

+#### Rating 60

+**Barrier IV**
+- Supercedes and replaces Barrier I, II and III.
+The radius is now 20 feet.
+The stat gain is now equal to your Barrier Aura skill rating.

+### Regeneration Aura

+#### Rating 1

+**Regeneration I**
+- Both yourself and all allies within a radius of 5 feet regain 1 Health during the status phase.

+#### Rating 20

+**Regeneration II**
+- Supercedes and replaces Regeneration I. The radius is now 10 feet.
+The amount healed is now 5 Health.

+#### Rating 40

+**Regeneration III**
+- Supercedes and replaces Regeneration I and II.
+The radius is now 15 feet.
+The amount healed is now 10 Health.

+#### Rating 60

+**Regeneration IV**
+- Supercedes and replaces Regeneration I, II and III.
+The radius is now 20 feet.
+The amount healed is now 25 Health.

+### Sanctuary Aura

+#### Rating 1

+**Sanctuary I**
+- Within a radius of 5 feet, including the 5-foot square you are in, you prevent Imperial Undeath Techniques from being performed and targeted.

+#### Rating 20

+**Sanctuary II**
+- Supercedes and replaces Sanctuary I. The radius is now 10 feet.

+#### Rating 40

+**Sanctuary III**
+- Supercedes and replaces Sanctuary I and II.
+The radius is now 15 feet.

+#### Rating 60

+**Sanctuary IV**
+- Supercedes and replaces Sanctuary I, II and III.
+The radius is now 20 feet.

+### Terror Aura

+#### Rating 1

+**Terror I**
+- Within a radius of 5 feet, you cause enemy Physical Evasion and Physical Armor to be decreased by 1/4th your Terror Aura skill rating, for a minimum of 1 point of penalty.

+#### Rating 20

+**Terror II**
+- Supercedes and replaces Terror I. The radius is now 10 feet.
+The stat decrease is now equal to 1/2 your Terror Aura skill rating.

+#### Rating 40

+**Terror III**
+- Supercedes and replaces Terror I and II.
+The radius is now 15 feet.
+The stat decrease is now equal to 3/4ths your Terror Aura skill rating.

+#### Rating 60

+**Terror IV**
+- Supercedes and replaces Terror I, II and III.
+The radius is now 20 feet.
+The stat decrease is now equal to your Terror Aura skill rating.

 # 5. Dramatic Scenes